soumi-udel/soumi-udel.github.io/_texts/life-at-low-Re-2.md

 >We wander around strictly as amateurs equipped only with some elementary physics, and in the end, it turns out, we improve our understanding of the elementary physics even if we don’t throw much light on the other subjects.

 Improving our understanding of elementary physics is very handy for a chemical engineer, because it’s our job to find out how it can be used to ‘throw much light’ on the ‘other subjects’ that Purcell speaks of.
-Anyway, onward.
+Onward.

 <hr>

 ## Flagella: do they wave or rotate?

-At one point we didn’t know the answer to this question.
+At one point in time we did not know the answer to this question.
 But there was a rather cute experiment ([described in a short paper](https://www.nature.com/articles/249073a0)) that provided strong support to ‘rotate’.

 The E. Coli flagella structure looks like this: